 The secret of successfully implementing a quality management system is communication and interpretation.
-Cavendish Scott consultants utilize their many years of experience to ensure that the processes developed exactly meet the needs of not just the standard but of the business where it is being applied.
+Cavendish Scott ISO consultants utilize their many years of experience to ensure that the processes developed exactly meet the needs of not just the standard but of the business where it is being applied.
+This can make the goal of certification less complicated, reaching the goal more quickly, and, in doing these keeping the costs low.

-This is achieved by working closely with key personnel and process owners, understanding the need, then documenting those needs into formal procedures.
+This is achieved by working closely with key personnel and process owners, understanding the need, then documenting those needs into formal procedures or process maps.

 Our expertise extends across the full range of quality and environmental standards and across all industry sectors.